-The dynamic pendulum certification test is carried out on the Dynamic Certification Test Rig, Part Nr 133-8400 or similar and is diagrammatically shown in Figure 54.
-Only 7 channels are required and must meet the GTR9 requirement see Table 17.
-Femur zero crossover timing and max and min moment corridors are also shown for functional guidance and will be monitored.
+The dynamic pendulum certification test is carried out on the Dynamic Certification Test Rig, Part Nr 133-8400 or similar and is diagrammatically shown in Figure 87.
+Only 7 channels are required and must meet the GTR9 requirement see Table 15.
+Femur zero crossover timing corridors are also shown for functional guidance and will be monitored.